Dive deeper!Use our Advanced Search

 In late 2012, HUD launched a major upgrade to PASS hardware, the inspectors hand-held data collection devices, and the underlying "dictionary of definitions," which define deficiencies in the physical condition in the public housing arena.
 The upgrades and protocols go into effect in January 2013 for multifamily properties.

 DCD 4.0 was created in response to industry requirements, years of negotiated changes in the dictionary of deficiency definitions, including a long-advocated scoring cap for individual elements, and because the original infrastructure needed to be updated.
 This marks the first major upgrade since the 2.3 software was launched in 2000.

 Features of the new version include enhanced functionality (the system now guides the inspector through a series of drop-downs in the decision-making process – like Turbo-Tax), and allows for specific identification of every defect with associated details in enhanced “comments” sections (which means inspectors will now be able to make note of multiple deficiencies in one area.).

 Public versions of the software are available for owners to use, to better understand or use in their own properties.

-The inspection summary reports will also look different, and are expected to be easier to read and understand, a video has been created by REAC for education purposes, and is highly recommended.
+The inspection summary reports will also look different, and are expected to be easier to read and understand.
+Check out this video created by REAC for education purposes: